kubevault/website/content/articles/manage-mongodb-credentials-using-kubevault-operator/index.md

 - [Helm](https://helm.sh/docs/intro/install/) installed.

-KubeVault will now be used to deploy HashiCorp Vault in Kubernetes.
-But before you start, make sure KubeVault is already configured in your Kubernetes cluster.
-You can use your Kubernetes cluster ID to get a free license from the [AppsCode License Server](https://license-issuer.appscode.com/).
-Use this command to get your cluster ID:
+HashiCorp Vault will now be deployed in Kubernetes using KubeVault.
+Make sure KubeVault is set up in your Kubernetes cluster before you begin, though.
+You can obtain a free license from the [AppsCode License Server](https://license-issuer.appscode.com/) by using your Kubernetes cluster ID.
+To obtain your cluster ID, use this command:

 ```bash
 $ kubectl get ns kube-system -o jsonpath='{.metadata.uid}'